Sexually transmitted infections (STIs)

 How do I catch it?

-The most common way to catch hepatitis C is by sharing contaminated needles, spoons, and filters to inject drugs.
+The most common way to catch hepatitis C is by sharing contaminated needles, spoons, and/or filters to inject drugs.
+This can include injecting anabolic steroids or recreational drugs (“slamming”) .

-There are other rare causes as well, such as transmission from mother to child, or any surgical procedures abroad where sterilization of instruments is not optimal.
-It’s possible to catch hepatitis C by having unprotected sex with an infected person.
+It’s also possible to catch hepatitis C by having unprotected sex with an infected person.

 It is not caught by normal social contact, such as hugging, kissing, sharing kitchen utensils, or from a toilet seat.